 Have you discovered your business needs thoroughly?
 That is the first step to follow when you want your outsourcing business to flourish.
 Understand what your business wants, and act accordingly.

-Whether you want the existing process to be better, minimize the overall cost of business processes, or wish to hire new talent to complete your team.
+Whether you want the existing process to be better, minimize the overall cost of business processes, or wish to hire new developers to complete your team.
 What is your purpose for outsourcing?
 Once you figure that out, it is easier to follow the steps further.

 Usually, you must focus on these points: